 Submit Your Short!

 You have questions and we have answers!
 See below for more specifics about how we're partnering with filmmakers, independent theaters, other live screening organizations, and film festivals.
-Drop us a note with any additional thoughts and we look forward to connecting with you soon.
+Feel free to drop us a note with any additional thoughts and we look forward to connecting with you soon.

 How do I make money with my short film?